Special Series energized #2: Learning from the best

 As noted in our initial article (December 2010), managing energy use is the first step in the Journey of Energy Excellence for Greenhouses program.
 The type of crop, weather conditions, equipment purchased and equipment operation impacts daily, monthly, seasonal and annual energy usage.
 How you use energy and what you need to obtain from it (heat, light, CO2, etc.) impacts the type of energy used, as well as procurement for commodities and transportation.
 It even affects your distribution costs.

 When looking to optimize energy use, it is prudent to look at those who are already very successful, managing their energy and implementing worldwide best practices.
 The Netherlands is seen as being a global leader in greenhouse management, and over the past 30 years, it has refined its practices so much so that it has improved energy efficiency by over 50 per cent.
 So, what can we learn from the Netherlands and how can we transpose those lessons to North America?
-To learn from it, we must understand how it became the most energy-efficient greenhouse operator in the world.
+To learn from it, we must understand how it became the most energy-efficient greenhouse operator in

 After the 1973 energy crisis, Dutch greenhouse operators found good reason to initiate a move towards improving their energy efficiency.
 Between 1980 and 2000, energy efficiency among Dutch greenhouses improved by 44 per cent.
 This success was rooted in the many energy efficiency improvements made by growers during this time frame, and was in large part due to the introduction of CO2 enrichment.
 The introduction of CO2 meant fuel consumption did not decline, but energy efficiency and thus production increased significantly.
 In 2002, the Dutch government saw even more room for improvement, and decided to put much stricter rules in place.
 The target they imposed was to improve the efficiency of greenhouse horticulture by 65 per cent relative to 1980.
 Figure 1 (pg.
 20) shows target energy figures for some typical crops.